Providing affordable student housing since 1932

 DFN = Expenses – Resources

-Resources are scholarships, grants, family/parental contributions, income from working, etc. Income from working is adjusted downwards for the DFN calculation to reflect the challenges associated with working while taking classes.
+Resources are scholarships, grants, family/parental contributions, income from working, etc. Income from working is adjusted downwards for the DFN calculation to reflect the challenges associated with working while taking classes (see the Labor Income section below).
+For domestic students, submission of SAI is required (even for graduate students!).
+We use an adjusted SAI to calibrate resource calculations.

 Labor Income

-Labor income is adjusted downward by Ann Arbor minimum wage ($10.10 in 2023).
-The “adjusted” labor income is calculated using the following formula: (hourly wage – $10.10) * (average hours worked per week) * 4 * (number of months in the contract period).
-For example, an applicant working 20 hours per week at $15/hour would make approximately $9600, but their adjusted labor income for the DFN calculation would be ($15/hr – $10.10/hr) * (20 hours per week) * (4 weeks per month) * (8 months in a fall/winter contract) = $3136.
+Labor income is adjusted downward by Ann Arbor minimum wage at the start of the term ($10.33 for Fall/Winter 2024-25, $12.48 for Summer 2025 and Fall/Winter 2025-26).
+The “adjusted” labor income is calculated using the following formula: (hourly wage – $10.33) * (average hours worked per week) * 4 (approximate weeks per month) * (number of months in the contract period).
+For example, an applicant working 20 hours per week at $15/hour would make approximately $9,600 over the fall/winter term, but their adjusted labor income for the DFN calculation would be ($15/hr – $10.33/hr) * (20 hours per week) * (4 weeks per month) * (8 months in a fall/winter contract) = $2,988.88.
 If you work for less than $10.10/hour, your DFN labor income resource is $0 – it cannot be negative.
+Tipped employees will have an approximate hourly rate calculated from their most recent pay stub.

 Loans